Formulas under the hood: details and examples

 Custom functions

-Functions prefixed with c_ (e.g. c_responseEnd) are treated as custom functions and skip formula validation.
+Functions prefixed with c_ (e.g. c_responseEnd) are treated as custom functions (specified in customisations) and skip formula validation.

 These functions apply to pipe-in formulas in the respondent interface only.
 They are not valid in reports (e.g. for Deep probe).